Andres-G-Gomez/andres-g-gomez.github.io/_projects/10_project.md

 **LLM 6 — Edit Intent Detector**
 During review mode, identifies whether a user message is requesting a correction, which topic it concerns, and how confident the model is.
 Routes accordingly without restarting the interview.

-All six models run on every user message, in sequence.
+Four models run in sequence on every user message, handling the core interview loop.
+The summary generator activates once all topics reach their completion thresholds, and the edit intent detector takes over during review mode.
 The system includes fallback parsing to handle cases where a model returns a malformed response, keeping the conversation on track.

 ## Evaluation — Law Student Testing